Miguel-Ángel Cárdenas

-Miguel-Ángel Cárdenas (October 3, 1934 – June 2, 2015), also known as Michel Cardena, was a Colombian-Dutch, New Realism and Pop Art painter and a pioneer of video art in the Netherlands.
+Miguel-Ángel Cárdenas (October 3, 1934 – June 2, 2015), also known as Michel Cardena, was a Colombian-Dutch Nouveau réalisme and pop art painter and a pioneer of video art in the Netherlands.
 His works cover a variety of artistic media, including painting, drawing, video, photography, object assemblages and digital art.

 Biography

 Miguel-Ángel Cárdenas was born in Espinal, Colombia in 1934.
-Between 1953 and 1957 he studied architecture at the National University of Colombia in Bogota, Colombia, and visual art at the Escuela de Bellas Artes Bogota.
+Between 1953 and 1957 he studied architecture at the National University of Colombia in Bogotá, Colombia, and visual art at the Escuela de Bellas Artes Bogota.
 In 1961 the Ministry of Culture of Colombia awarded him a scholarship to study at the Barcelona School of Graphic Arts.

 In 1962 he moved to the Netherlands and has been living there ever since.
 Shortly after his arrival in the Netherlands, Cárdenas got a solo exhibition in the Gemeentemuseum Den Haag, and participated in the great exhibition "Pop Art and New Realism" (1964 -1965; The Hague, Brussels, Vienna, Berlin) that also featured works by Marcel Duchamp, Andy Warhol, Roy Lichtenstein and Claes Oldenburg.

 Cárdenas was one of the ten artists invited by then Crown Princess, HM Queen Beatrix of the Netherlands for a series of cultural soirees at the Drakesteijn Castle in 1969.
 His performance was called "Symphony for seven waiters", and it also included Prince Claus, Wim Beeren, Marinus Boezem, Ad Dekkers, Jan Dibbets and Peter Struycken.

-Between 1963 and 1978 he was awarded several scholarships from the Ministry of Culture of the Netherlands, including a travel grant to travel to the US and Canada.
+Between 1963 and 1978, he was awarded several scholarships from the Ministry of Culture of the Netherlands, including a travel grant to travel to the United States and Canada.

 Cárdenas started working with video as an artistic medium in 1970.
 Two years later, teaming up with Sigurdur Gudmundsson, Pieter Laurens Mol and Ulises Carrión, he founds the 'In-Out Center'-First Credit Union of Artists in the Netherlands, the first Dutch artists' cooperative with its own gallery situated on Reguliersgracht in Amsterdam.
 The cross-border events held here were an important impetus for the development of body art, performance and new art forms in the Netherlands.
 Wies Smals was inspired by this center to initiate De Appel in 1975.

 In 1986, Cárdenas decided to return to his original form of art: painting.

 Throughout the 70's and the 80's, Cárdenas lectured at various Dutch art schools, including the Rietveld Academy, AKI, and the Academy of Fine Arts and Architecture in Arnhem.

 His works were featured at the exhibition ' Snapshot No.5' (1989) in the Stedelijk Museum, Amsterdam.
 The director of the Stedelijk Museum, Wim Beeren wrote into the exhibition catalog: